safedep/vet/README.md

     --filter='vulns.critical.exists_one(x, true)'
 ```

+> Use filtering along with `query` command for offline slicing and dicing of
+> enriched package manifests.
+Read [filtering guide](docs/filtering.md)

 [Common Expressions Language](https://github.com/google/cel-spec) is used to
 evaluate filters on packages.
 Learn more about [filtering with vet](docs/filtering.md).
 Look at [filter input spec](api/filter_input_spec.proto) on attributes